seL4/sel4-tutorials/tutorials/dynamic-1/dynamic-1.md

 'task-15',
 ]) ?*/

-# seL4 Dynamic Libraries: initialisation & threading
+# seL4 Dynamic Libraries: Initialisation & Threading

 This tutorial provides code examples and exercises for using the dynamic libraries found in [`seL4_libs`](https://github.com/seL4/seL4_libs) to bootstrap a system and start a thread.